-Fine art is categorized as the highest form of decorative or applied art that is created for the purpose of pure enjoyment and meaningfulness (as opposed to creating art to a client brief).
+Fine art is categorized as the highest form of decorative or applied art that is created for the purpose of pure enjoyment and meaningfulness (as opposed to creating art for a client brief).
 It is expressed in painting, sculpture, architecture, furniture, pottery, metalwork, etc. A part of the Western tradition, it represents a purity of discipline in aesthetic pleasure through the visual arts and crafts.

-In its modern iterations, fine art has come to include film, photography, design and conceptual art.
+In its modern iterations, fine art has come to include film, photography, design, and conceptual art.